 - Provide DATES of required immunizations:

 - Provide proof of TUBERCULOSIS INFECTION TESTING via IGRA blood test.
-If receiving test in your country, it must be within two weeks of arrival on campus
+If receiving the test in your country, it must be within two weeks prior to your arrival on campus

 - If you choose to be tested in the United States upon arrival, the only accepted tuberculosis screening test is the Quantiferon Gold (Q-Gold) blood test.

 - MENINGOCOCCAL ACYW VACCINE date (after the 16th birthday) if planning to reside in on-campus residential housing.
 This requirement can be waived if you are living off-campus.
-Those wishing to obtain a waiver should contact the office ofr Student life to initiate the process.
+Those wishing to obtain a waiver, please contact Duquesne University Health Services at (412) 396-1650.

-NOTE: ANY medical records brought from your country MUST be translated to English.
+NOTE: ANY medical records brought from your country MUST be translated into English.

-Failure to comply with Health Services will affect your immigration.
+Failure to comply with Health Services will affect your immigration status.
 Students who do not meet with Health Services will have a hold on their registration.
-Students who can't register will violate their student status since they must be registered each semester to maintain F-1 status.
+Students unable to register will violate their student status since they must be registered each semester to maintain F-1 status.

-Students are strongly suggested to purchase the Duquesne University Student insurance plan which is offered by the UPMC Health Plan.
-Students who wish to waive the Student insurance plan must have a policy that is compliant with the university's standard and have coverage in the Greater Pittsburgh Area.
-Please call QMservices for any questions regarding plans or visit their website. https://qmservicesinc.com
+Students are strongly encouraged to purchase the Duquesne University Student Health Insurance which is offered by the UPMC Health Plan.
+Students who wish to waive the student insurance plan must have a policy that is compliant with the University's standard and have coverage in the Greater Pittsburgh Area.
+Please call QMservices for any questions regarding plans or visit the QMservices website.